-A: Some moles do not look the same as normal or typical moles and are more likely to become a melanoma.
+Some moles don’t look the same as normal or typical moles.
+These are more likely to become a melanoma.
 These abnormal moles are sometimes called dysplastic nevi.
 The cells in these moles are abnormal but are not yet cancerous.
 People may have just a few atypical moles or they may have many.

-A: Everyone should check their skin often for any strange or changing moles or other lesions.
-People who have more than 50 moles or who have been told they have atypical or dysplastic moles should see a dermatologist regularly to have their skin checked.
+Everyone should check their skin often for any new, strange or changing moles or other lesions.
+If you have more than 50 moles or have been told you have atypical or dysplastic moles, see a dermatologist regularly to have your skin checked.

-About 10 percent of people with melanoma have family members with it.
-A person whose close relatives have had melanoma has a higher chance of getting it.
-People with a family history of melanoma need to have their skin checked by a doctor more often.
-They also need to take extra care to avoid the sun.
+About 10% of people with melanoma have family members with it.
+If you have close relatives who have had melanoma, you have a higher chance of getting it.
+Have your skin checked by a doctor more often.
+And, take extra care to avoid the sun.

-Asymmetry means that the two halves of the mole do not look the same.
+Asymmetry.
+This means that the 2 halves of the mole do not look the same.

-The border or edges of a mole that is a melanoma is sometimes blurred and ragged.
+Border.
+The border or edge of a mole that is a melanoma is sometimes blurred and ragged.

+Doctors often add an E to the ABCD rule, which stands for evolving.
+Any mole that is changing in size, shape, color, or in how it feels should be checked by a doctor.
 Melanomas can look very different from each other.
 Some might have all of the ABCD changes and some may have few or none.
-It is important to talk to a doctor right away if you notice any changes in moles.
+It is important to talk with a doctor right away if you notice any changes in moles.

-A: Any new or strange-looking moles should be shown to a doctor as soon as possible.
-The doctor might make a referral to a dermatologist.
-This doctor specializes in skin problems, including skin cancers.
+Any new or strange-looking moles should be shown to a doctor as soon as possible.
+The doctor might refer you to a dermatologist.
+This doctor is an expert skin problems, including skin cancers.
 If the doctor suspects cancer, he or she may remove the mole in a biopsy.
-The doctor sends the removed mole to a specialist called a pathologist, who checks it under the microscope for cancer cells.
+The doctor sends the removed mole to a specialist called a pathologist.
+He or she checks it under the microscope for cancer cells.